 GPS Premiers: 1998, 2016, 2017, 2018 and 2020

-The Churchie First VI are the current GPS Premiers (shared with BGS and GT).
-This is the fourth year out of five where Churchie are holders of the Peter Donaldson Memorial Trophy, following three consecutive undefeated years in 2016, 2017 and 2018.
+The Churchie First VI is the current GPS Premier (shared with BGS and GT).
+This is the fourth year out of five where Churchie is the holder of the Peter Donaldson Memorial Trophy, following three consecutive undefeated years in 2016, 2017 and 2018.

 Churchie 2016 First VI

 In 1994, volleyball became a GPS sport and Churchie fielded teams in the U13, U15 and Open divisions.
 The first GPS Volleyball Premiership won by Churchie was in 1998.

 In 2020, Churchie Volleyball included 210 players across 22 teams from Years 7 through to 12.
 Teams commence trials and pre-season games in Term 4 with the GPS Volleyball competition played through Term 1.
 Churchie is a formidable force with ten first-place-winning teams and a further 19 out of 22 teams placing in the top three.

 Tyler Nix, Churchie Volleyball MVP 2016 and 2017